-The responsibility of finding a suitable site for the internship is primarily that of the student.
-The internship should not be a continuation of a previous job or practicum experience.
-Several sites should be compared to determine the site that best fits the needs of the student.
-Potential sites should be discussed with the faculty member who will supervise the student's internship.
+The responsibility of finding a suitable site for the internship/field experience is primarily that of the student.
+The internship/field experience should not be a continuation of a previous job or practicum experience.
+Several sites should be compared to determine the site that best fits the

-The student does not have the liberty of signing an agreement with the business until the faculty coordinator has had an opportunity to discuss the program with the contact person at the internship site.
-The student may or may not receive monetary compensation for the internship; this detail is a decision between the intern and the employer.
+The student does not have the liberty of signing an agreement with the business until the faculty coordinator has had an opportunity to discuss the program with the contact person at the site.
+The student may or may not receive monetary compensation for the internship/field experience; this detail is a decision between the intern and the employer.
 When approval by the faculty coordinator and the department chair is finalized, the student may proceed with the process.
-The instructor will not approve the student beginning the internship until the following forms have been completed and turned in to the instructor: (a) internship proposal; (b) internship agreement signed by student, faculty adviser, and on-site intern supervisor; and (c) an approved degree plan.
-If a student does not complete the required forms in a timely manner and begins the internship without faculty approval, the hours "worked" at the internship site will be considered void until all forms are signed and approved.
+The instructor will not approve the student beginning the internship/field experience until the following forms have been completed and turned in to the instructor: (a) internship/field experience proposal; (b) internship/field experience agreement signed by student, faculty adviser, and on-site intern supervisor; and (c) an approved course plan of study on MyCN.
+If a student does not complete the required forms in a timely manner and begins the internship/field experience without faculty approval, the hours "worked" at the site will be considered void until all forms are signed and approved.